Kardusinfo/responsive_login/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+To start this project, we need to prepare some of the following requirements:
 * flutter beta
   ```sh
   flutter channel beta